Field of Dreams finally gets its game in Iowa - KTVZ

 The movie expertly strikes all the right emotional chords, and communicates what drives our dreams.
 Setting off and letting a voice guide the way.
 Opening up to the world, discovering what connects us and continuing the cycle.
 It’s what’s drawn generations to the Field of Dreams for over 30 years now.

-Anticipation has only grown for the game after being delayed last year by the pandemic.
+Anticipation had only grown for the game after being delayed last year by the pandemic.
 The contest was originally slated between the White Sox and St. Louis Cardinals in 2020, after a scheduling issue precluded the Yankees as envisioned.
-The game was rescheduled so fans could be included.
+The game was rescheduled so fans could be included, and it didn’t disappoint — the White Sox won a comeback thriller 9-8 with a Tim Anderson walk-off homer into the cornfields.

 Since the movie premiered, the original baseball field and farmhouse film site has remained a significant touchstone for the entire state of Iowa, drawing curious visitors and baseball fans from all over.